Politics of Azerbaijan: President

-Vice President
+Vice Presidents

-The Vice-President of Azerbaijan is a group of posts following the President of the Republic of Azerbaijan.
-The President himself appoints and dismisses the first vice-president and vice-presidents.
-With the early resignation of the president, within 60 days, as long as new elections are organized, the president's powers are fulfilled by the First Vice-President of Azerbaijan.
-The First Vice-President of Azerbaijan enjoys inviolability; can not be detained, brought to criminal responsibility, except in cases of detention at the scene of a crime, can not be searched or personally searched.
+The Vice-Presidents of Azerbaijan are high-ranking officials subordinate to the President.
+First Vice-President and Vice-Presidents are appointed and dismissed by the President.
+In case of an early resignation of the president, within 60 days, as long as the new elections are called, the president's powers are fulfilled by the First Vice-President of Azerbaijan.
+The First Vice-President of Azerbaijan enjoys inviolability; can not be detained or brought to criminal responsibility, except in cases of detention at the scene of a crime, can not be searched or personally searched.

-Any citizen of the Azerbaijan Republic with a higher education who has the right to vote and has no obligations to other states can become a vice-president of Azerbaijan.
+Any citizen with a higher education who has the right to vote and has no obligations to other states can become a vice-president of Azerbaijan.
 Vice-presidents have the right to immunity.